FabricMC/fabric-docs/develop/items/custom-data-components.md

 ### Setting a Default Component Value {#setting-default-value}

-When you register your item and pass a `Item.Settings` object to your item constructor, you can also provide a list of default components which are applied to all new items.
-If we go back to our `ModItems` class to where we register the `CounterItem`, we can add a default value for our custom component.
+When you register your item and pass a `Item.Settings` object to your item constructor, you can also provide a list of default components that are applied to all new items.
+If we go back to our `ModItems` class, where we register the `CounterItem`, we can add a default value for our custom component.

 @[code transcludeWith=::_13](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)

-When a new item is created it will automatically apply our custom component with the given value.
+When a new item is created, it will automatically apply our custom component with the given value.

 ::: warning
 Using commands, it is possible to remove a default component from an `ItemStack`.
 You should refer to the next two sections to properly handle a scenario where the component is not present on your item.